POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that the essential student service of quality academic advisement is provided to students majoring in Business Administration or related disciplines by establishing an environment for advising which is student-oriented through the development of advisement center policies, procedures, and guidelines, preparing long- and short-range goals and objectives for the Advisement Center, setting priorities for meeting student needs in advisement, hiring qualified advising personnel, and evaluating progress toward accomplishment of those goals and objectives.
+1. Ensures that the essential student service of quality academic advisement is provided to COB students by ensuring all students have an assigned advisor, establishing an environment for advising which is student-oriented through the development of policies, procedures, and guidelines, preparing long- and short-range goals and objectives for the BAC, setting priorities for meeting student needs in advisement, hiring and supervising qualified advising personnel, and evaluating progress toward accomplishment of those goals and objectives.2.
+Enforces COB admission requirements by supervising the prerequisite checking process for all applicants to the College, coordinating the degree check and degree program processes, and monitoring and managing enrollment in business classes.

-7. Enables Business students to develop a plan for degree completion by evaluating computerized degree audits which compare the degree requirements with the student's academic record, reviewing the audit with the student to determine remaining courses required for degree completion, assisting with developing a plan for completion of those required courses, and providing students with a report which tracks their progress each semester.
+7. Enables Business students to develop a plan for degree completion by evaluating computerized degree audits which compare the degree requirements with the student's academic record, reviewing the audit with the student to determine remaining courses required for degree completion, assisting with developing a plan for completion of all required courses.

-9. Promotes and maintains positive, cooperative relations with the West Plains campus, various Missouri community colleges, junior colleges, and other universities that historically provide transfer students to Missouri State University by serving as a liaison to these colleges and universities, and providing information and advisement materials to assist them in advising students about the requirements for admission to the College of Business Administration.
+9. Promotes and maintains positive, cooperative relations with the West Plains campus, Dalian Campus, various Missouri community colleges, junior colleges, and other universities that historically provide transfer students to Missouri State University by serving as a liaison to these colleges and universities, and providing information and advisement materials to assist them in advising students about COB admission requirements.

-11. Develops a competent and effective advisement staff by hiring qualified applicants, providing an opportunity to receive in-service training by attending national conferences and workshops, assigning appropriate academic advising responsibilities, and evaluating individual performance.
+11. Develops a competent and effective advisement staff by hiring qualified applicants, providing an opportunity to receive in-service training both on-campus and by attending national conferences and workshops, assigning appropriate academic advising responsibilities, and evaluating individual performance.

-14. Participates as a member of the University community by serving on committees as assigned by the Provost and the Dean of the College of Business Administration.
+13. Participates as a member of the University community by serving on committees as assigned by the Provost and the Dean or Associate Dean of the College of Business.
+Serves as a standing member of the Provost’s Academic Advising Council, which evaluates the administration and delivery of advising services to all University students.

-15. Coordinates the academic advisement services of the COBA Advisement Center with academic departments within the College of Business Administration regarding policies, procedures, and changes to academic programs.
+14. Coordinates BAC academic advisement services with the academic units in COB regarding policies, procedures, and changes to academic programs.

-18. Contributes to the overall success of the Academic Advisement Center for the College of Business Administration by performing all other duties and responsibilities as assigned.
+17. Contributes to the overall success of the BAC by performing all other duties and responsibilities as assigned.

 SUPERVISION

-The Director of Business Advisement Center is supervised by the Dean of the College of Business Administration and supervises professional, clerical and support personnel, graduate assistants and student employees, as well as faculty advisors with assignments in the Business Advisement Center.
+The Director of the Business Advisement Center is supervised by the Associate Dean of the College of Business and supervises professional, clerical and support personnel, graduate assistants and student employees.

 OFFICE OF HUMAN RESOURCES